 Green cactus plants (Nopales) popular in Mexico City’s landscape and cuisine lined the sandy driveway that led to the pyramids.
 We paid the 70 peso entrance fee to an elderly man who spoke both Spanish and English, and almost immediately found ourselves negotiating tour services with guides.
 One of the guides, who was clearly tourist-savvy offered to show us around for 700 pesos (~ 40 USD).
 For a 2hr tour, this wasn’t an unreasonable price but in our opinion, we didn’t need the guide + $40 could buy us both lunch and dinner.
 So we politely declined, grabbed a map, which in retrospect wasn’t necessary since the route is obvious, and set out on our own.
 Teotihuacan was not just the location of pyramids but a bustling city.
 People lived, worshipped, traded and educated themselves in this city.
 It is considered one of the biggest influences of Mesoamerican culture & is the most visited historical site in Mexico.

-Navigating through vendors, hordes of school children and steep steps, we reached the top of two pyramids and paused there to take photos and catch our breath.
-At 7,500 feet above sea level, the air was less oxygenated and if our breathing was anything to go by, we were both feeling it.
+Navigating through vendors, hordes of school children and steep steps, we reached the top of two pyramids and paused to take photos and catch our breath.
+At 7,500 feet above sea level, the air had less oxygen and if our breathing was anything to go by, we were both feeling it.

 Tip – We stayed hydrated with water & paced ourselves on the climb to help mitigate the effects of high altitude.